AdobeDocs/experience-manager-core-components.en/help/developing/data-layer/analytics-integration.md

 Launch must be integrated with your AEM site to generate data.

-Follow the steps in the [Using Adobe Data Layer to Integrate Core Components and Adobe Launch](launch-integration.md) document.
+Follow the steps in the [Using Adobe Client Data Layer to Integrate Core Components and Adobe Launch](launch-integration.md) document.

 ## Step 4 - Install and Configure the Adobe Analytics Extension in Adobe Launch {#install-extension}